MystenLabs/walrus/docs/red-stuff.md

 The system has to store $N \cdot 2f$ primary sliver symbols, and $N \cdot f$ secondary sliver symbols, for a total storage of about $9f^2$ symbols.

 Therefore, the storage overhead due to RedStuff encoding is about $9f^2 / 2f^2 = 4.5$ times the original blob size.

+#### Differences with the Twin-Code Framework

+The key modifications in RedStuff, compared to the original Twin-Code framework, are the following:

+- RedStuff uses the RaptorQ fountain code for both the "Type 0" and "Type 1" encoding, as they are called in the paper.
+The rates are about $(N-2f)/N$ and $(N-f)/N$ respectively.
+We later discuss more in detail the exact rates and the decoding probability.
+We call the Type 0 encoding the _primary encoding_, and the Type 1 encoding the _secondary encoding_.
+- The blob is not laid out in a square message matrix, but in a rectangular one.
+As we explain in the following, this is an optimization for the specific BFT setting we are considering.
+- Both "Type 0" and "Type 1" encodings are stored on each shard.
+In our terminology these are called "slivers", and the two together form a "sliver pair".

 ## Walrus-specific Parameters & Considerations